twitter/communitynotes/content/writing-ability.md

 ## All contributors

-**A contributor’s ability to write new notes is locked if they write too many notes that reach a status of Not Helpful** after being rated by other Birdwatch contributors.
+**A contributor’s ability to write new notes is locked if they write too many notes that reach a status of Not Helpful** after being rated by other contributors.

 To determine if a contributor is eligible to keep writing notes:

-- Birdwatch considers a contributor's five most recent notes that have reached a status of Helpful or Not Helpful.
+- Community Notes considers a contributor's five most recent notes that have reached a status of Helpful or Not Helpful.
 - Notes with the status of Needs More Ratings aren't considered.
 - If 3 or more of these 5 most recent notes have reached the status of Not Helpful, the contributor’s ability to write new notes is temporarily locked.